seu-as-code/seu-as-code.examples/seuac-seu/README.md

 # SEU-as-Code Example

 This example is the software development environment for SEU-as-Code itself.
-It contains the following packages and features:
+It contains the following features:
 - the SEU must be mounted under `S:`
 - the repositories section contains a company private package repository
 - several internal software dependencies are used